aprilsourz/AF-fullstack-project-frontend2/README.md

 Given I am a user,
 When I first enter the page,
-Then I should be able to create an account
+Then I should be able to create an account.

-Given I am a user
+Given I am a user,
-If have made an account or already have an account
+If have made an account or already have an account,
-I should be able to sign in
+I should be able to sign in.

+Given I am a user,
+If I am signed in,
+I should be able to out.

+Given I am a user,
+If I am signed in,
+I should be able to change my password.

-Given I am a user.
+Given I am a user,
-When I sign in and I have previously created todo items.
-I should see all my todo items.
+When I sign in and I have previously created todo items, I should see all my todo items.

-Given I am a user
+Given I am a user,
-Once I sign in
+Once I sign in,
-I should be able to create a to-do item
+I should be able to create a to-do item.

-Given I am a user
+Given I am a user,
-If I have created to do items
+If I have created to do items,
-I should be able to delete a to-do item
+I should be able to delete a to-do item.

-Given I am a user after I have created a to-do item
+Given I am a user,
+after I have created a to-do item,
-I should be able to edit that to-do item
+I should be able to edit that to-do item.

 ## Process